Dragonhunt: Reception

 Robert Hulston reviewed Dragonhunt for Imagine magazine, and stated that "unfortunately, given many of the inconsistencies, play mechanisms and concepts, there is too much fantasy in the worst sense of the word."

-In the October 1983 edition of White Dwarf (Issue #46) Charles Vasey had a lukewarm reaction to the game, calling it "Tolkien without the grandeur, Moorcock without the originality."
+In the October 1983 edition of White Dwarf (Issue #46), Charles Vasey had an indifferent reaction to the game, calling it "Tolkien without the grandeur, Moorcock without the originality."
 He concluded, "Dragonhunt is not [...] one of my favourite games.
 Neither is it quite so cretinous as I may have implied, it can be fun but does not really impress."

 In the January 2001 edition of The Boardgamer (Vol. 6, Issue 1), despite the fact that it was designed for 2–6 players, Dragonhunt was listed as having a high degree of adaptibility to solitaire play.